gchauvet/mojet/README.md

 * ✅ Multi-filler and padding support
 * ✅ Custom formatting support (e.g. LocalDate)
 * 🧪 Multi-record type support (in progress)
-* ❌ Collections and arrays not yet supported

 ## 🚀 Contributing
 Contributions are welcome!